aturret/CS-546-Final-Project/readme.md

 `Username: admin`
 `Password: Group47admin1!`

-+ Admin's Dashboard will have an additional Admin portal to manage requests and Accounts:
+- Admin's Dashboard will have an additional Admin portal to manage requests and Accounts:
-+ Requests: If the request is approved, a new hotel will be created based on the request information, and the applicant will be upgraded to manager with the order status being 'approval'; If it is rejected, the order status changes to 'reject '.-1
+  - Requests: If the request is approved, a new hotel will be created based on the request information, and the applicant will be upgraded to manager with the order status being 'approval'; If it is rejected, the order status changes to 'reject '.
-+ Accounts: You can search for users based on their username, modify and delete them, and create new users.-2
+  - Accounts: You can search for users based on their username, modify and delete them, and create new users.
+  - Orders: You can search order with order ID, and delete it.
-+ When Admin searches for a hotel (/hotel/:hotelID) through the home page, there will be an external link to hotel management page for this hotel, which could manage each hotel as a manager.
+- When Admin searches for a hotel (/hotel/:hotelID) through the home page, there will be an external link to hotel management page for this hotel, which could manage each hotel as a manager.
 In addition, admin could delete hotel.